kubereboot/website/content/en/docs/community.md

 [Link to Recording](https://youtu.be/CaUbpjMvGL0)

-Attending:
+Attendees:
-  - Jean-Philippe Evrard, SUSE
+  - Jean-Philippe Evrard
-  - Daniel Holbach, Weaveworks
+  - Daniel Holbach

 Agenda/Notes:
   - Introductions: who are you, what would you like to see in kured?